 - Cancer Drugs

 What Are Drug Tiers

-The drugs are classified by different tiers in a prescription drug plan.
-The tier determines your different cost sharing (copay or coinsurance), amount you will be responsible to pay.
-Tier 1 drugs will be the cheapest and tier 5 will be the most expensive.
+Different tiers classify the medications in a prescription drug plan.
+The tier determines your various cost-sharing (copay or coinsurance), the amount you will be responsible for paying.
+Tier 1 drugs will be the cheapest, and tier 5 will be the most expensive.

-If you doctor prescribes you a medication that is a higher tier, you may be able to save money if he/she can recommend and prescribe a lower tier medication.
-You could also file for an exception to try and get the drug moved into a lower tier.
+If your doctor prescribes you a medication that is a higher tier, you may be able to save money if he/she can recommend and prescribe a lower-tier medication.

 Other Terms and Rules You Need to Know

-If your doctor thinks your condition requires the higher cost medications, or if you have already tried the lower cost alternative, then your doctor can contact you plan and ask for an exception to the step therapy rule.
+If your doctor thinks your condition requires the higher cost medications, or if you have already tried the lower-cost alternative, then your doctor can contact your plan and ask for an exception to the step therapy rule.

 For example, they can limit your pain medication to a 30-day supply instead of a 90-day supply.
 If you need more than the limit, your doctor will have to contact your plan to provide more information about the medical condition.

-If the plan has this as a condition for a medication you are taking you will be required to have your doctor contact the plan before you can fill your prescription.
+If the plan has this as a condition for a medication you’re taking, you’ll be required to have your doctor contact the policy before you can fill your prescription.